The Texas A&M Irma Lerma Rangel College of Pharmacy participates in the Early Decision program offered by PharmCAS.

 In addition to the above application materials, international applicants are required to submit the following:

 - A foreign credentials transcript evaluation for each international transcript must be sent directly to PharmCAS.
-Please see the list of acceptable credentialing agencies at the National Association of Credential Evaluation Services.
+See the list of acceptable credentialing agencies at the National Association of Credential Evaluation Services.
 An official copy of each international transcript (native language and certified English translation) describing all academic programs attempted must be sent directly to the Office of Student Affairs.